David F. Emery: Later life

 Emery endorsed Mitt Romney for President in the 2012 election.
+He would cross party lines to endorse Democrat Kamala Harris in the 2024 presidential election.

 In April 2011, Emery was appointed Deputy Commissioner of Administrative and Financial Services by Governor of Maine Paul LePage.
 In August 2012, Emery resigned from the position with no explanation given.

 In July 2016, Emery was chosen to run for a Maine State Senate seat against incumbent Democrat David Miramant of Camden.
 He was unsuccessful, receiving 48% of the vote to Miramant's 52%.

 Emery is a member of the ReFormers Caucus of Issue One.